lamhq/tech-notes/frontend/reactjs/10-effect/4-event.md

 }
 ```

-Code inside event handlers should not run again only because the reactive value has changed.
+Code inside event handlers **should not run again only because the reactive value has changed**.

 Event handlers aren’t reactive, so `sendMessage(message)` will only run when the user clicks the **Send** button.